 Learn Something New Everyday

 Be present—you don’t do anything well if you’re not fully engaged.
-I try and focus on work when I’m in business mode, and focus on my kids when I’m with my kids.
-Building a lego castle in the playroom and responding to messages on Facebook makes for a wobbly castle.
+I try to focus on work when I’m in business mode and on my kids when I’m with my kids.
+Building a Lego castle in the playroom and responding to messages on Facebook makes for a wobbly castle.

 Creating a schedule – a visual one is best – is priceless.
 Get them involved in coloring it with you or drawing the lines in.
-When they know what to expect it can help tremendously.
+When we know what to expect can help tremendously.
 Balancing the two takes practice, but totally worth it.

-Truth is, being an entrepreneur has helped me become a better father, and vis versa.
+Truth is, being an entrepreneur has helped me become a better father and vis versa.